ocelot-cloud/wildcert/README.md

 The Email address is used for Let's Encrypt notifications.
 A certificate for the domains `*.sample.com` and `sample.com` will be generated and saved in the `certs` directory.
 The certificate will be valid for 90 days.

+### Contributing

+Please read the [Community](https://ocelot-cloud.org/docs/community/) articles for more information on how to contribute to the project and interact with others.

 ### License

-This project is licensed under the 0BSD Open Source License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.